 The D5500 can be obtained in two different colors (black, red), while the Canon R is only available in black.

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5500 is notably smaller (12 percent) than the Canon R. Moreover, the D5500 is substantially lighter (36 percent) than the Canon R. It is worth mentioning in this context that the Canon R is splash and dust resistant, while the D5500 does not feature any corresponding weather-sealing.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5500 is notably smaller (12 percent) than the Canon R. Moreover, the D5500 is markedly lighter (29 percent) than the Canon R. It is worth mentioning in this context that the Canon R is splash and dust resistant, while the D5500 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.